reyniel26/bleepy-profanity-check/README.md

 ## Disclaimer

 Profanity-check is originally created by [Victor Zhou](https://github.com/vzhou842), and updated by [other contributors](https://github.com/dimitrismistriotis/profanity-check/graphs/contributors).
-This version of profanity check will be use by [Bleepy](https://github.com/reyniel26/bleepy) to detect and bleep tagalog and english profanity from videos.
-Therefore this version is called taglish-profanity-check.
+This version of profanity-check is used by [Bleepy](https://github.com/reyniel26/bleepy) to detect and bleep tagalog and english profanity from videos.
+Therefore this version is called bleepy-profanity-check.

 ## How It Works